 I have always been popular with the girls—female mosquitoes, that is.
 I don’t know if it’s my charming demeanor or the irresistible smell of Earl Grey tea on my breath, but somehow, if there is a single mosquito buzzing around a crowd of a hundred people, it always manages to find me.
-My skin is very sensitive to mosquito bites, too; they turn into big, ugly, insanely itchy welts that don’t go away for days.
-Fortunately, I live in an area where there are very few mosquitoes, but when I’m in, say, Costa Rica in the winter or Saskatchewan in the summer, mosquito avoidance is always a top priority.
-If I’m staying put, tactics like mosquito netting, citronella candles, or mosquito coils work well, but when I’m moving around there’s no good choice but to cover myself with some sort of mosquito repellent.
-DEET-based repellents, while very effective, are greasy, smell horrible, and supposedly find their way into your bloodstream quite quickly, where they can’t be especially healthy.
+My skin is quite sensitive to mosquito bites, too; they turn into big, ugly, insanely itchy welts that don’t go away for days.
+Fortunately, I live in an area where there are relatively few mosquitoes, but when I’m in, say, Costa Rica in the winter or Saskatchewan in the summer, mosquito avoidance is always a top priority.
+If I’m staying put, tactics like mosquito netting, citronella candles, and mosquito coils work well, but when I’m moving around there’s no good choice but to cover myself with some sort of mosquito repellent.
+DEET-based repellents, while effective, are greasy, smell horrible, and supposedly find their way into your bloodstream quite quickly, where they can’t be especially healthy.
 Newer, more natural alternatives are safer and less offensive to the senses, but it’s still no fun to smear the stuff all over my exposed skin (and keep reapplying every hour or so).

 So one summer, I bought myself an ultrasonic mosquito repeller.
 The package claimed this tiny, battery-powered device was “safe and effective,” and I figured it was worth finding out if I could get relief without all the chemicals.
-When I took the device out of its package, the first thing I noticed was that it had not only an on-off switch but a frequency dial.
-I thought that was odd; wasn’t it supposed to be some very precise frequency that drove mosquitoes away?
-But perhaps I was just not thinking about the device in a technologically sophisticated way.
+When I took the device out of its package, the first thing I noticed was that it had not only an on-off switch but also a frequency dial.
+I thought that was odd; wasn’t it supposed to be some precise frequency that drove mosquitoes away?
+But perhaps I was just thinking about the device in a technologically unsophisticated way.

-I took the repeller outside, and went to an area that I knew to be popular with mosquitoes.
+I took the repeller outside and went to an area that I knew to be popular with mosquitoes.
 I flipped the switch, and within a few seconds a mosquito approached me, hovering about a foot away.
 I slowly turned the dial from one frequency extreme to the other; the mosquito was unfazed.
 I thought it was perhaps a question of range, so I held the device as close as I could to the mosquito.
 Even an inch away, it had no effect.
 Finally the mosquito landed on the little black box in my hand and I decided the experiment had been definitively concluded.

 Some animals are sensitive to sounds pitched higher than the range of human hearing; ultrasonic whistles are used when training dogs and circus animals, for example, and bats use echolocation to navigate and hunt.
 The theory behind ultrasonic mosquito repellers is that there is some frequency, or range of frequencies, that mosquitoes can hear—and find distasteful enough to stay away from.
-For example, some manufacturers claim their devices mimic the sound made by a male mosquito’s wings, the theory being that females who have already mated would try to stay away from them.
-(Though it turns out they do not.)
+For example, some manufacturers claim their devices mimic the sound made by a male mosquito’s wings, the theory being that females who have already mated would try to stay away from them (though it turns out they do not).
 Others say their devices emit sounds at the same frequency as the wing beats of dragonflies or bats, the mosquitoes’ natural enemies.
 Unfortunately, the sounds made by dragonflies and bats have no effect on mosquito behavior in the real world.
 They don’t prevent mosquitoes from becoming lunch for their predators, and they don’t protect you from becoming dinner for the mosquitoes.

 Ultrasonic mosquito repellers do one thing remarkably well, however: survive.
 They have maintained their uncanny ability to transfer money from the pockets of consumers into manufacturers’ bank accounts in the face of terrible odds.
 Alas, this is a meme that deserves to die.
-Save your money and rent a copy of The Sixth Sense or The Mosquito Coast. —Joe Kissell
+Save your money and rent a copy of The Sixth Sense or The Mosquito Coast.